 Motion made by Mr. Young, seconded by Mrs. Rosales, to terminate the contract for bus route 61 as presented.
-Vote: All yes

 2. Driver Suspension

 Transportation is requesting approval of a 1-year drivers' suspension for Mykeya Brown due to incidents which occurred on Monday, January 23, 2023 and Tuesday, January 24, 2023.